a-ads/blog/content/blog/how-to-change-and-confirm-a-withdrawal-address.md

 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/full-5-.png
 big_picture: ../../static/assets/short-15-.png
-meta_title: How to Change and Confirm a Withdrawal Address | A-ADS Blog
+meta_title: How to Change and Confirm a Withdrawal Address | AADS Blog
-meta_description: Learn how to change and confirm your withdrawal address on A-ADS.
+meta_description: Learn how to change and confirm your withdrawal address on AADS.
 Follow our step-by-step guide to update your withdrawal options and receive an email confirmation.
 Protect your funds with our regular withdrawal suspension, and withdraw directly to a BTC address or use FaucetPay for instant withdrawals